Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 (16:10-16:30) shared farbfeld, Jan Klemkow

-	Farbfeld is a very good base for general purpose image processing.
-The Tools which were made so far demonstrate how easy image processing could be divided into cooperative programs.
-This talk will show an interface to speedup the usage of different farbfeld tools with shared memory.
+	Farbfeld is a good base for general purpose image processing.
+The tools that have been made so far demonstrate that sophisticated image processing can be achieved using cooperative programs.
+In this talk I will present a shared memory interface that speeds up the usage of farbfeld tools.
+Furthermore, I will sketch the architecture of a suckless-style Photoshop-like graphical image editor, and present a PoC implementation together with some benchmarks.
-	I will show and discuss an idea for an simple architecture of a suckless like photoshop based on my interface, is first implementation and some benchmarks i made.

 (16:35-17:15) Lightning talk session (please announce until Sep 23 for easier planning).